christianrowlands/android-network-survey/README.md

 1. Install the app
    from [IzzyOnDroid F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.craxiom.networksurvey).
-2. Install the app from the source code in this repo.
+2. Install the app from the source code in this repo specifying the CDR build variant.
-3. Install the app using the APK from the [Release Page](https://github.com/christianrowlands/android-network-survey/releases).
+3. Install the app using the CDR APK from the [Release Page](https://github.com/christianrowlands/android-network-survey/releases).

 The [privacy policy for this app](privacy_policy.md) contains more information on the data that is